-Hey guys – so today is my birthday, so I thought – why not share a birthday recipe?
+Hey guys – it’s my birthday month, so I thought – why not share a birthday recipe?

 I’m not a big bread maker.
 I’m not a patient person and all the waiting and raising just isn’t my jive.
 I’ll make rolls a few times a year and cinnamon rolls a few times a year.
 That’s about my max.
 But what better reason to make bread than a birthday?
 Who wouldn’t love to wake up to these birthday cake sweet rolls?!

 Perfect Homemade Dough

 The dough is my mother-in-law’s recipe and it is so so perfect.
 I did a twist on the filling and icing to make them extra special and perfect for a bday!

 The thing I do like about this dough, is you can start it the day before and chill it overnight.
 That way the process of making the rolls isn’t so long and drawn out.

 The secret ingredient to these sweet rolls is cake mix.
 I added a bit to the filling and to the icing.
 Cake mix has a really distinct flavor and I just felt it couldn’t be replicated.

 I’m sure you have a special someone with a birthday coming up!
 So whip up a batch of these sweet rolls for a special breakfast surprise.